 In order to record the beginning and end of the rain and to measure the intensity of rainfall, a continuous recording of rainfall with time is required, for this purpose, we have to use the recording rain gauges.

 In Symon’s rain gauge there are concrete block sizes for the foundation are 600 mm x 600 mm x 600 mm and other dimensions are in mm as shown in the figure above.

 2. Recording type automatic rain gauges:

 In the recording gauge, it plots the rainfall against time.
-From that plot of data, we can easily extract the information about the intensity and duration of rainfall, on the basis of which we may make a hydrological analysis of storms.
+From that plot of data, we can easily extract information about the intensity and duration of rainfall, on the basis of which we may make a hydrological analysis of storms.

-- Recording type rain gauges are those rain gauges, which can give for permanent automatic rainfall records without any bottle reading.
+- Recording-type rain gauges are those rain gauges, which can give for permanent automatic rainfall records without any bottle reading.

-- The gauge, this focuses on a record of humidity range versus (VS) time, in the form of a graph, which is known as the mass curve of rainfall.
+- The gauge, focuses on a record of humidity range versus (VS) time, in the form of a graph, which is known as the mass curve of rainfall.

-Figure below shows the mass curve of rainfall.
+The figure below shows the mass curve of rainfall.